-If you’ve been charged with assault in Canada, the first thing you’re likely wondering is how you can beat an assault charge.
+If you’ve been charged with assault in Canada, you’re likely wondering is how you can beat an assault charge.
 Assault charges in Canada can be a difficult and confusing situation to go through.
 Charges are usually laid by the police, not the alleged victim, and there are many layers of what an assault charge means.
 If you’re looking to beat an assault charge in Canada, there are a few things you can do to help your case along.

 The first thing you should do if you are ever charged with assault in Canada is contact an experienced defence lawyer.
 Defence lawyers will talk you through your case and make sure you fully understand what it is you’re being charged with – and how to beat that charge.
 If you’re looking for an experienced defence lawyer in Edmonton who can provide you with information and strategies for your defence, contact Brian McGlashan at McGlashan and Company.
 Brian has been a defence lawyer for over 25 years and will help you with your case.